uvarc/rc-learning/content/courses/cpp_introduction/building.md

 A lighter-weight IDE for Windows and Linux is [Code::Blocks] (http://www.codeblocks.org/).
 Free.

 An increasingly popular IDE is Visual Studio Code ([VSCode](https://code.visualstudio.com/)) from Microsoft.
 It is also cross-platform, with versions available for Windows, Mac OS, and Linux.
 It does not support C, C++, or Fortran by default; extensions must be installed to provide syntax highlighting and debugging for those languages.
 C and C++ are installed with one extension that can be found at the top of the list.
-To install a Fortran extension, open the extension panel if it is hidden, and type `fortran` in the search bar.
-There are several options; the one simply called "fortran" is popular.
-Also recommended are the breakpoint extension and fprettify.

 In our examples, we will use a very lightweight IDE called [Geany](https://www.geany.org/) since it is free, easy to install and use, and  works on all three platforms.
 It is more of a programmer's editor than a full-featured IDE, but it does include some build tools.

 ## Building an Executable

 Creating an executable is generally a multi-step process.
 Of course, the first step is the preparation of a _source file_.
-Fortran has two conventions; the older is _fixed format_ and conventionally those source files should end with `.f`.
-The newer convention, which we will use for all our examples here, is _free format_ and most compilers expect those files to end in `.f90`, even if the actual standard supported is 2003 or later.
+The convention for C++ was once a file extension of `.cpp`, but that conflicts with the name of the preprocessor (C PreProcessor) so `.cxx` is increasingly common.
+We will use `.cxx` but `.cpp` still works.

 From each source file, the compiler first produces an _object file_.
 In Unix these end in `.o`, or `.obj` on Windows.
 This is the _compilation_ step.